saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Manual-resource-setup.md

 In this task, you restore and configure the `WideWorldImporters` database on the SQL Server 2008 R2 instance.

+### Restore database

-1. On the SqlServer2008 VM, download a [backup of the WideWorldImporters database](https://raw.githubusercontent.com/microsoft/Migrating-SQL-databases-to-Azure/master/Hands-on%20lab/lab-files/Database/WideWorldImporters.bak), and save it to the `C:\` of the VM.
+1. On the SqlServer2008 VM, download a [backup of the WideWorldImporters database](https://raw.githubusercontent.com/microsoft/Migrating-SQL-databases-to-Azure/master/Hands-on%20lab/lab-files/Database/WideWorldImporters.bak).
+Then save it to your `C:\Users\sqlmiuser\Downloads` of the VM, and copy the file to the  `D:\`.

+    > **Note**: Accessing **Download** folder is not authorized from SQL Server Management Studio, while `D:\` is.
+    > **Hint**: Copy file url to VM using Internet EXplorer : `https://raw.githubusercontent.com/microsoft/Migrating-SQL-databases-to-Azure/master/Hands-on%20lab/lab-files/Database/WideWorldImporters.bak`

-2. Next, open **Microsoft SQL Server Management Studio 17** (SSMS) by entering "sql server" into the search bar in the Windows Start menu and selecting **Microsoft SQL Server Management Studio 17** from the search results.
+2. Next, open **Microsoft SQL Server Management Studio 17** (SSMS) by entering **sql server** into the search bar in the Windows Start menu and selecting **Microsoft SQL Server Management Studio** from the search results.

    ![SQL Server is entered into the Windows Start menu search box, and Microsoft SQL Server Management Studio 17 is highlighted in the search results.](media/start-menu-ssms-17.png "Windows start menu search")